eserlxl/vglog-filter/doc/LOC_DELTA_SYSTEM.md

 - Small bug fixes increment versions unnecessarily
 - Large changes get the same increment as small ones
 - Version numbers grow too quickly
+- **New Problem**: Restrictive thresholds prevent meaningful changes from getting version bumps

 ## How It Works

 ### Core Concept
-The delta (increment amount) is calculated based on Lines of Code (LOC) changed plus bonus additions for specific types of changes:
+The delta (increment amount) is calculated based on Lines of Code (LOC) changed plus bonus additions for specific types of changes. **Every change now results in at least a patch bump**, with the LOC-based system determining the actual increment amount:

 ```bash
 # Base delta from LOC